inno-devops-labs/F23-core-course-labs/app_python/README.md

 To run the application use the command:
 `python app_python/app.py`

-To test the application use the command:
-`python -m pytest app_python/tests/`

 Then open `http://127.0.0.1:5000/` in your web browser.
 You will see a message like as follows:
 `Current Moscow time is 2023-09-06, 08:51:18.794`